Biblink02/WebSDR-Transceiver/README.md

 ![gps-do](./images/flowgraph.png)

 **Note about ZMQ blocks**: The flowgraph uses ZMQ (ZeroMQ) source and sink blocks to support SATCOM's multi-client architecture.
 If you want to run this flowgraph directly in GNU Radio on your own computer, simply replace the ZMQ SUB Source with a PlutoSDR Source block and replace the UDP Audio Sender with an Audio Sink block.
-Everything in between stays exactly the same—the signal processing is identical whether you're running standalone or as part of the multi-client system.
+Everything in between stays exactly the same-the signal processing is identical whether you're running standalone or as part of the multi-client system.

 Now let's walk through each block and understand what it does.